bbatsov/emacsredux/_posts/2013-09-05-a-proper-replacement-for-flet.markdown

 ---
 layout: post
-title: "A proper replacement for flet"
+title: "A Proper Replacement for Flet"
 date: 2013-09-05 14:38
 comments: true
 tags:
+- Utilities
+- Packages
-- utilities
+- Emacs Lisp
 ---

 The popular `flet` macro was deprecated in Emacs 24.3 and replaced with two similar macros - `cl-flet` and `cl-letf`.

 `flet` was used to temporarily override function definitions.
 This was an analogue of a dynamically scoped `let` that operates on the function cell of symbols rather than their value cell.

 The ability to dynamically rebind a functions was very useful for stubbing purposes in unit tests (you do write unit tests, don't you?).

 ``` elisp
 (flet ((projectile-project-root () "/path/to/project")